tjbencomo/col11a1-manuscript/README.md

 recommended to use the `--use-conda` and `--use-singularity` options, which require `conda` and `singularity`.

 ## Reproducing Mutation Callset
-Follow these steps to reproduce the mutation callset included with the paper (referred to as `mutations.maf.gz` in this repository).
+Follow these steps to reproduce the full mutation callset included with the paper (referred to as `mutations.maf.gz` in this repository).
 ### 1. Generate mutation callset from Lee lab samples
 Mutations were called for samples processed by the Lee lab (53 SCCs in total) using an in-house